akankshasingh85272-create/StudentScorePredictor/README.md

 ## Future Improvements

 I would like to improve the user interface, test the model with more data, and improve the overall prediction system in the future.

+## Live Demo

+You can try the Student Score Predictor here:

+[Open the Live App] (https://studentscorepredictor-gye8lappejh4jsfcoqsynsr.streamlit.app/)